 All Impressionist paintings (even abstract) express lyrical and thoughtful qualities, peace of mind and inner calmness.
 These paintings are similar to the paintings of Impressionists such as Claude Monet, Pierre Auguste Renoir, Camille Pissarro, Armand Guillaumin, Edgar Degas, Édouard Manet and Vincent van Gogh.
 But of course: abstract.

-In abstract impressionism it is not rate that artist finishes his paintings and only after that, he begins to find suitable name or just numbers it.
-On the contrary the traditional impressionists know from the beginning what they are going to paint.
-Abstract impressionist can act in certain emotional state and put paint as he feels it to be the best without any intention on final outcome.
-Of course real object are painted to and can be recognized.
-But shape, texture or color

-of painted object is not
+In abstract Impressionism, it is not rate that an artist finishes his paintings and only after that, he begins to find a suitable name or just numbers it.
+Traditional impressionists on the other hand, know from the beginning what they are going to paint.
+An abstract Impressionist can act in a certain emotional state and apply paint as he feels it to be the best without any intention on final outcome.
+Of course, real objects are painted too and can be recognized.
+However, the shape, texture or colour of the painted object is not

 important.
-Any detail of panted object can be ignored.
+Any detail of the painted object can be ignored.

-Abstract impressionism originated in New York City in the 1940s.
-Term "abstract impressionism" was for the first time used by Elaine de Kooning.
-Soon it was used by critic Louis Finkelstein in an attempt to distinguish art of Philip Guston.
-Specifically the difference between his two forms.
-The primary difference is in approach.
-In abstract impressionism it is the feeling of finished piece that is important.
+Abstract Impressionism originated in New York City in the 1940s.
+The term "Abstract Impressionism" was used for the first time by Elaine de Kooning.
+Soon, it was used by the critic Louis Finkelstein in an attempt to distinguish the art of Philip Guston.
+Specifically, the difference between his two forms.
+The primary difference is in the approach.
+In Abstract Impressionism, it is the feeling of the finished piece that is important.

 It was Paul Jackson Pollock, an important figure in the Abstract Expressionist movement, who helped introduce Abstract Impressionism to the world.
 Then it was introduced to Paris in the 1950s by the Canadian artist Jean-Paul Riopelle.
 We must name the Abstract Impressionist artist Lukas Halza, who currently lives and paints in Prague, Czech Republic.